Luang Prabang: Dvaravati city state kingdoms

-Lan Xang period
+Lan Xang

 Xieng Dong Xieng Thong experienced a period of Khmer suzerainty under Jayavarman VII from 1185 to 1191.
 In 1238 an internal uprising in the Khmer outpost of Sukhothai expelled the Khmer overlords.
 Xieng Dong Xieng Thong in 1353 became the capital of the Lan Xang kingdom.
-In 1359 the Khmer king from Angkor gave the Phra Bang to his son-in-law, the first Lang Xang monarch Fa Ngum (1353–1373); to provide Buddhist legitimacy both to Fa Ngum's rule and by extension to the sovereignty of Laos and was used to spread Theravada Buddhism in the new kingdom.
+In 1359 the Khmer king from Angkor gave the Phra Bang to his son-in-law, the first Lang Xang monarch Fa Ngum (1353–1373); to provide Buddhist legitimacy to Fa Ngum's rule and by extension to the sovereignty of Laos and was used to spread Theravada Buddhism in the kingdom.
 The capital name was changed to Luangphabang, where it was kept, named after the Buddha image.
 Luang Prabang was occupied by the Vietnamese forces during Emperor Lê Thánh Tông's 1478–1480 expedition against Lan Xang and Lanna.